-14. Though the defence of provocation is abandoned by the accused, the circumstances of the offending warrants some consideration in mitigation.
+- 14. There was breach of trust and the culpability was high.
+Other than that I do not see any aggravating factors which were not included in the offence itself to be considered afresh. - 15.
+Though the defence of provocation is abandoned by the accused, the circumstances of the offending warrants some consideration in mitigation.
 The accused was remorseful of his actions.
-Furthermore his plea of guilt, though at a very late stage should be given some consideration.

-15. In consideration of all the material before me, inclusive of what I have mentioned above, I set the term to be served by you before being considered for pardon at 14 years.
+Furthermore his plea of guilt, though at a late stage should be given some consideration.
+Accused has been in remand for about 300 days altogether and that too needs to be given due consideration. - 16.
+In consideration of all the material before me, inclusive of what I have mentioned above, I set the term to be served by you before being considered for pardon at 10 years.

-16. In the result, the accused Mr. Shilwan Randeep Lal is sentenced to imprisonment for life, subject to him being eligible to apply for consideration of pardon after serving 14 years of imprisonment.

-17. You are given thirty (30) days to appeal to the Court of Appeal if you so desire.
+- 17. In the result, the accused Mr. Vijay Kumar is sentenced to imprisonment for life, subject to him being eligible to apply for consideration of pardon after serving 10 years of imprisonment. - 18.
+You are given thirty (30) days to appeal to the Court of Appeal, if you so desire.

-Chamath S. Morais
+Chamath S. Morais JUDGE

-JUDGE

-Solicitors

-Office of the Director of Public Prosecutions for the State.
+Solicitors : Office of the Director of Public Prosecutions for the State.

-Iqbal Khan & Associates, Lautoka for the Accused.
+: Legal Aid Commission, Lautoka for the Accused.